ZEN-universe/ZEN-garden/.github/pull_request_template.md

 Provide a brief summary of the changes proposed in this pull request.

-Closes # (if applicable).

 ## Detailed list of changes

 List all changes proposed in the pull request in the format `<type>: <description>` (**mandatory**).
 This list will be used to update the changelog.
 Valid types include `fix`, `feat`, `docs`, `chore`, and `breaking`.

 The first sentence of the description should be written in the imperative tense (e.g., "Add new feature" or "Clean existing code file").
 Subsequent sentences may have any format; however, the description must consist of only one paragraph (no newline characters).

+Reference any related issues in the applicable detailed description using a [GitHub closing keyword](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/linking-a-pull-request-to-an-issue), such as `Fixes #101`.
+Place the reference in a new sentence at the end of the description so that the issue is linked in the changelog.

 An example list is shown below.
 Update these sections to match the changes proposed in the pull request.:

-- fix: describe bug fixed through the pull-request, including 1-2 additional sentences on the context.
+- fix: describe bug fixed through the pull request, including 1-2 additional sentences on the context.
 Bug fixes automatically lead to patch version bumps.
+Fixes #101.
 - feat: describe new features added to the model.
 Features include any new functionality that is available to ZEN-garden users.
 New features automatically lead to minor version bumps.
+Resolves #102.
 - docs: describe changes to the documentation.
 This category is for all changes to the documentation or docstrings.
 Documentation changes do not bump the ZEN-garden version.
 - chore: describe maintenance tasks such as updating tests, improving continuous integration workflows, and refactoring code.
 These tasks do not change the functionality of ZEN-garden from a user perspective and therefore do not lead to a version bump.
 They are primarily relevant for developers.
 - breaking: describe breaking changes.
 Add a 1–2 sentence description of the breaking change.
 Breaking changes automatically lead to a major version bump.